 - Once approved, complete the remaining steps as outlined in the Student Internship Instructions document.

 - Work at the internship.
 We expect students to work at least 150 hours for the internships.
 Students registering for more than 4 credits are expected to work 37.5 hours/credit.

 - The student must complete a midpoint evaluation halfway through the internship.

 - Both the student and the internship supervisor must complete a final evaluation at the conclusion of the internship.

-- At the end of the semester, and once all evaluations are complete, the Internship Coordinator, Dr. Olson, assigns a Pass or Fail grade.
+- At the end of the semester, and once all evaluations are complete, the Internship Coordinator, Dr. Gibbons, assigns a Pass or Fail grade.
 If the evaluations are not completed or arrangements for an extension have not been granted, a grade of F is assigned.